gelsonm/Thesis-Work/README.md

-This repo consists of an overview of my thesis work for master's degree.
+This repo consists of an overview of my thesis work for my Master's degree.

 Title - MACHINE LEARNING APPROACHES FOR THE ESTIMATION OF MGMT GENOTYPE AND OVERALL SURVIVAL